 With a BA in Anglistics and Elementary Mathematics and a MA in African Studies, I completed my doctoral degree at the intersection of Anthropology and the Study of Religion.
 The thesis examined written Qur’anic verses that are washed off and drunk as medicine in Zanzibar Town, by both Muslims and Christians.
 It scrutinized implications of writing about liquefied text and developed a “diffractive ethnography”.
 I am currently composing a book manuscript based on this research while commencing my new research project on the emerging astronomy infrastructures in Madagascar.
 Regionally, I remain committed to the intersections of Africa and the Indian Ocean.

-Within the context of her new research, I co-founded the Africa off-Earth network (AOEN).
+Within the context of my new research, I co-founded the Africa off-Earth network (AOEN).